Ekuju/Soul-World-Editor/README.md

 ### How to Run

-1. Run the Application class.
+1. Run the editor.Application class.

 ### How to Use